 - ULT-10.
-Before and during construction, the Coalition shall have a qualified biologist identify areas of avoidance in the field (e.g., flagging, temporary fencing, rebar). - ULT-11.
-The Coalition shall have a qualified botanist on site during construction to monitor the surface disturbance activity and assist with implementation of applicable conservation measures.
+All conservation measures listed for suitable habitat areas shall also apply to occupied habitat areas. - ULT-11.
+Before and during construction, the Coalition shall have a qualified biologist identify areas of avoidance in the field (e.g., flagging, temporary fencing, rebar).

 - ULT-12.
-Within occupied habitat, the Coalition shall design project infrastructure to avoid direct disturbance and minimize indirect impacts to populations and individual plants: - a.
-The Coalition shall design project infrastructure to minimize impacts within occupied habitat, to the extent practicable. - b.
-The Coalition shall conduct ground disturbing activities that require removal of vegetation to be located a minimum distance of 300 feet from individual plants and/or populations, to the extent practicable. - c.
-The Coalition shall incorporate into the project design measures, such as silt fences, hay bales, and similar structures or practices, to avoid water flow and/or sedimentation into occupied habitat and avoidance areas. - ULT-13.
-The Coalition shall not conduct construction activities during the flowering period (typically August-September, depending on location) within occupied habitat. - ULT-14.
+The Coalition shall have a qualified botanist on site during construction to monitor the surface disturbance activity and assist with implementation of applicable conservation measures. - ULT-13.
+Within occupied habitat, the Coalition shall design project infrastructure to avoid direct disturbance and minimize indirect impacts to populations and individual plants: - The Coalition shall design project infrastructure to minimize impacts within occupied habitat, to the extent practicable. - The Coalition shall conduct ground disturbing activities that require removal of vegetation to be located a minimum distance of 300 feet from individual plants and/or populations, to the extent practicable. - The Coalition shall incorporate into the project design measures, such as silt fences, hay bales, and similar structures or practices, to avoid water flow and/or sedimentation into occupied habitat and avoidance areas. - ULT-14.
+The Coalition shall not conduct construction activities during the flowering period (typically August-September, depending on location) within occupied habitat. - ULT-15.
 The Coalition shall obey a 15 mile per hour speed limit on dirt roads within occupied habitat during construction in order to reduce fugitive dust during the time of the year when species, pollinators, and associated habitat are most vulnerable to dust related impacts (July 1-September 31).
-Speed limit signs shall be posted in restricted areas for project personnel. - ULT-15.
+Speed limit signs shall be posted in restricted areas for project personnel. - ULT-16.
 The Coalition shall re-vegetate all temporarily disturbed areas with native species comprised of species native to the area and non-native species or seed mixtures approved by USFWS.
-Seed mixtures may include approved non-native species that are not likely to invade other areas or persist long-term in the habitat. - ULT-16.
-The Coalition shall develop a project specific plan with USFWS if ground-disturbing activities occur within 300 feet of plants or populations to offset impacts and monitor individuals or populations.
+Seed mixtures may include approved non-native species that are not likely to invade other areas or persist long-term in the habitat. - ULT-17.
+If ground-disturbing activities within 300 feet of Ute ladies'-tresses plants or populations (i.e., occupied habitat) would be unavoidable, the Coalition shall develop a project-specific plan in consultation with USFWS, OEA, and appropriate land-management agencies to offset impacts and monitor individuals or populations.
+The plan shall incorporate the following requirements. - The Coalition shall fund the permanent protection of occupied habitat at a 3:1 ratio, where one acre of habitat lost would be replaced by three acres of protected habitat of equal or better condition for Ute ladies'-tresses.
+If insufficient acreage of documented occupied habitat is available for permanent protection, the Coalition may fund survey efforts to identify currently undocumented habitat for permanent protection at a 3:1 ratio. - If permanent protection of occupied habitat cannot be achieved at a 3:1 ratio the Coalition shall establish permanent protections to the extent possible and shall also fund and implement, in coordination with the USFWS, the restoration or enhancement of Ute ladies'-tresses habitat at a 5:1 ratio, where one acre of habitat lost would be replaced by five acres of restored habitat.
+Appropriate habitat enhancements may include, but are not limited to, removal of invasive woody vegetation [e.g. Russian olive (Elaeagnus angustifolia) or tamarisk (Tamarix ramosissima)], removal of native woody vegetation [e.g. Willow (Salix spp.)], suitable habitat reconnection, and reestablishment of native herbaceous communities in riparian areas.
+Habitat enhancements, including maintenance and monitoring of enhancements, shall be conducted in accordance with protocols developed in consultation with and agreed to by USFWS.